Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Proximal point method for convex optimization

 \section{Proximal point method for convex optimization}

-In this section, we will utilize the regularity conditions in \cref{section:equivalent-conditions} to derive fast linear convergence guarantees of the classical proximal point method (PPM) \citep{rockafellar1976augmented} for convex (potentially nonsmooth) optimization.
-PPM is a conceptually simple algorithm, which has been historically used for guiding algorithm design and analysis, such as proximal bundle methods \citep{lemarechal1981bundle}, augmented Lagrangian methods \citep{rockafellar1976augmented}.
+In this section, we will utilize the regularity conditions in \Cref{section:equivalent-conditions} to derive fast linear convergence guarantees of the classical proximal point method (PPM) \cite{rockafellar1976augmented} for convex (potentially nonsmooth) optimization and generalize it to weakly convex settings.
+PPM is a conceptually simple algorithm, which has been historically used for guiding algorithm design and analysis, such as proximal bundle methods \cite{lemarechal1981bundle} and augmented Lagrangian methods \cite{rockafellar1976augmented}.
 It has recently found increasing applications in modern machine learning; see \cite{drusvyatskiy2017proximal}.